-If you die with funds remaining in a drawdown plan (capped or flexi-access), subject to the rules of the particular plan your beneficiaries will have the option of continuing to take Drawdown Pension, buying an annuity, or taking the remaining fund as a lump sum.
-If you die aged under 75, drawdown income, annuity income and lump sum payments will be tax free and if you die on or after age 75, they will be taxed at the recipient's marginal income tax rate(s).
+If you die with funds remaining in a drawdown plan (capped or flexi-access), subject to the rules of the particular plan your beneficiaries will have the option of continuing to take drawdown pension, buying an annuity, or taking the remaining fund as a lump sum.
+If you die aged under 75, drawdown income, annuity income and lump sum payments will be free from income tax and if you die on or after age 75, they will be taxed at the recipient's marginal income tax rate(s).

-The minimum pension age is increasing to age 57 from 6 April 2028.
+\The minimum pension age is increasing to age 57 from 6 April 2028.
 Only those who already have plans allowing access from age 55 will be able to keep that lower age after 5 April 2028.
 Your pension provider can confirm your minimum access age in respect of your plans with them.

-Main features of drawdown pension (Capped and Flexi-access):
+Main features of drawdown pension (capped and flexi-access):